-There may be different methods you can apply to determine your cost basis such as First-in First-out (FIFO) and specific identification using a Last-in First-out (LIFO) order.
-The IRS guidance requires FIFO unless a specific identification of the cryptocurrency can be made.
-CryptoTaxCalculator allows you to choose the inventory method which best suits your needs such as FIFO or LIFO.
+There may be different methods you can apply to determine your cost basis such as First-in First-out and specific identification using a Last-in First-out order.
+The IRS guidance requires First-in First-out unless a specific identification of the cryptocurrency can be made.
+CryptoTaxCalculator allows you to choose the inventory method which best suits your needs such as First-in First-out or Last In, First Out.
 See our Inventory Method Guide for Cryptocurrency for more information about the different inventory methods you can use for determining your cost basis.

-Specific Identification Method to support LIFO or FIFO
+Specific Identification Method to support Last In, First Out or First-in First-out

 According to the guidance issued by the IRS (A39), you can use the Specific ID method to calculate the cost basis of each unit of crypto asset you are disposing of.
 Specific ID means that when you dispose of your crypto asset, you must document the specific unit’s unique digital identifier such as a private key, public key, and address, or by records showing the transaction information for all units of a specific virtual currency, such as Bitcoin, held in a single account, wallet, or address.you are specifically identifying the exact units you are selling.
 The information for specific identification must show:

 (1) The date and time each unit was purchased